Managing Director for Siemens Digital factory

 Rhys Herbert is a Senior Economist in the Research Department of Lloyds Bank Commercial Banking.
 He is responsible for analysing and forecasting trends in the UK and other major economies, with a special interest in the manufacturing sector.
 Rhys joined Lloyds Bank in January 2011.
 Prior to this, he worked at the economic consultancy Oxford Economics where he headed up its industry forecasting service.
 He has also worked at the Office for National Statistics, Prudential Assurance Corporation, Credit Lyonnais Bank and the National Institute of Economic and Social Research.
 Rhys has a MSc in Economics from the University of London.

-Established sales & marketing professional, now stand-up comedian
+Established sales & marketing professional

 From an ex-sales and marketing professional with over 14 years’ experience to a stand-up comedian in less than nine months.
 Marc fuses psychology, common sense, and humour with real life business examples and tales from the comedy circuit to highlight what comedy taught him about business & what business taught him about comedy.
 Marc’s keynotes inspire audiences to seek out opportunities, tackle challenges, plus improve their communication and influencing skills.